radityapujamurti/old-radityapujamurti.github.io/Antifragile/amcharts/plugins/dataloader/readme.md

-error | | Callback function to execute if file load fails init | | Callback function to execute when Data Loader is initialized, before any loading starts format | json | Type of data: json, csv headers | | An array of objects with two properties (key and value) to attach to HTTP request load | | Callback function to execute when file is successfully loaded (might be invoked multiple times) noStyles | false | If set to true no styles will be applied to "Data loading" curtain numberFields | | [CSV only] An array of fields in data to treat as numbers
+error | | Callback function to execute if file load fails init | | Callback function to execute when Data Loader is initialized, before any loading starts format | json | Type of data: json, csv headers | | An array of objects with two properties (key and value) to attach to https request load | | Callback function to execute when file is successfully loaded (might be invoked multiple times) noStyles | false | If set to true no styles will be applied to "Data loading" curtain numberFields | | [CSV only] An array of fields in data to treat as numbers